 Joint Credit vs. Authorized Users

 Sharing a joint credit card is slightly different from adding an authorized user to an existing account.
 With joint credit, everyone on the card is responsible for the debt.
 If one person doesn’t pay, the other people are on the hook for the whole bill.
-This type of arrangement can be risky because if something happens to your relationship with that person, you still need to pay off their debt.
+This type of arrangement can be risky because if something happens to your relationship with the other people on the account, you still need to pay off their debt.

 On the other hand, authorized users aren’t responsible for debt repayment, nor is their credit evaluated during the loan application process as they usually get added to an existing account.
 Authorized users have charging privileges, and most lenders will report the card’s payment history to their credit report (though not all will).
 However, authorized users don’t get any of the benefits of being a cardholder, like increased spending limits or rewards points.